jasl/vibe_photos_v4/blueprints/m1/m1_development_plan.md

     - Run SigLIP scene classification.
     - Reuse the in-memory images to compute `phash` in the same pass.
   - Keep the phash algorithm encapsulated (for example in a `visual_hash` helper) so that later algorithm upgrades can be versioned via `phash_algo`.
+  - To keep near-duplicate grouping efficient for tens of thousands of images, bucket images by the high bits of `phash` (for example the top 16 bits) and only compute full Hamming distances within buckets.
 - Incremental behavior:
   - When `image_id` (content hash) changes, treat the asset as a new image and recompute `phash`.
   - When only `primary_path` changes but `image_id` remains stable, do not recompute `phash`.